-2-Factor authentication, also known as two-step verification adds an additional safeguard to your email account security by requiring a one-time password in addition to your email address & password for logging into your email account.
+2-Factor authentication, also known as two-step verification and multi-factor authentication (MFA), adds an additional safeguard to your email account security by requiring a one-time password in addition to your email address & password for logging into your email account.

 2-Factor authentication also allows setting up trusted devices such as mobile phones or mail clients to authenticate with a one-time password for devices that do not natively support 2-Factor Authentication (see Additional Steps below).